primatejs/primate/docs/guide/routes.md

 may be considered a subpath.

 Rest parameters may only appear at the end of a route path.
-They may also be optional, that is, matching with and without the subpath, by using two brackets.
+They may also be optional, that is, matching with and without the parameter, by using two brackets.

 ### Optional rest parameters